orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	- the "teleport over thing" could just be the calculus of slow destroying the green ray on a side of the direction you want it to move to, hence moving it from vertex to initial to following the thing
 - Latch the initial, latch the .self, latch the .terminal, and we determine movement.
 - those traversal layers on branches which dont go left/right but only one direction?
-- split off branching initial remainin o. the temrinal the ret marching along
-- Can just move the terminal which holds the pointer to the boundary
 - Ignorance/equivalence along arbitrary rays. = Equivalence
 - Undecided terminal for traversal / or break off structure to explore both.
 - Hard to say it's terminating.
 Need an orbit for that, and access to your own modular structure to say that.
 Otherwise it's "open loop traversal".
 Which is fine, just no abstract realization.
 Simple example is references to references.
 Or keep going in orbits when you can shut off the traversal.